Effort Reporting (Policy No. 200.0)

 Office of the Vice President for Research and Office of Sponsored Projects

 Office of the Vice President for Research

-The following categories of University employees are certified on University generated reports:
+The following categories of University employees are certified on University generated effort reports:

-1. All faculty, graduate students, and administrative and professional employees paid on sponsored projects (Frequency - Semi-annually)
+- All faculty, graduate students, and administrative and professional employees with salary charged to sponsored projects;

-2. Non-exempt support staff, undergraduate students, and limited duration employees paid on sponsored projects (Frequency - Monthly)
+- All non-exempt support staff, undergraduate students, and limited duration employees paid on sponsored projects.